mattgolub/fixed-point-finder/README.md

-# FixedPointFinder - A Tensorflow toolbox for finding fixed points and linearized dynamics in recurrent neural networks
+# FixedPointFinder - A Tensorflow toolbox for finding fixed points and linearized dynamics in recurrent neural networks [Pytorch version coming soon!]

 Finds and analyzes the fixed points of recurrent neural networks that have been built using Tensorflow.
-The approach follows that outlined in Sussillo and Barak (2013), "Opening the Black Box: Low-Dimensional Dynamics in High-Dimensional Recurrent Neural Networks", *Neural Computation*.

 **If you are using FixedPointFinder in research to be published, please cite our accompanying paper in your publication:**